intarchboard/nomcom-description/iab-nomcom-description.md

 About a quarter to half of the time is spent on the organizational activities.
 Leading a program is an equivalent time commitment to chairing a working group;
 active participation in a program can take additional time.
-Each IAB member should be able to commit to leading a program during their IAB term.

 The typical time commitment for the IAB Chair is three days a week, and this position may require more travel.